August 3, 2021

 It’s often said that when in doubt about wine pairing, try a sparkling wine.
 They are more versatile than one might think, not at all just for toasting a special event.
 But while they might adapt themselves to a lot of courses, it’s true that they are exceptional aperitifs.
 And what goes better with an aperitif than some hors d’oeuvres?

 The Venetians have this down to a science.
 There you can drink glass after glass of prosecco alongside plate after plate of “cicchetti,” what can be described as a Venetian sort of tapas.
 Cichetti bars can be found on practically every block, and are full of locals and tourists consuming these small plates while standing up.
-You can easily replicate this with friends at home with some wonderful sparkling wines and a few good appetizers.
+You should definitely experience this yourself on a Venice cooking vacation or culinary tour.
+And you can easily replicate it with friends at home with some wonderful sparkling wines and a few good appetizers.
 Here are some suggestions!

 Let’s start with the Veneto!
 Serve the classic Venetian sparkler with a bowl of olives, crostini, or some typical Venetian sarde in saor.